adult congenital heart disease Dubai

 - Implantable heart services to improve some of the complications that can occur with adult congenital heart diseases

-- Valve repair or replacement for malfunctioning valves
+- Valve repair or replacement procedure to correct malfunctioning valves

 - Closure of septal defects (ASD, VSD, or PFO) using minimally invasive techniques